 Lexus UX 250h practicality & boot space

-Space for passengers inside the Lexus UX is generous enough, but whoever you bring along for the ride will have to pack light; the compact SUV gets a small boot and limited storage solutions.
-There’s room for adults in the rear, however, and there’s plenty of adjustment in the seats and steering wheel.
+Space for passengers inside the Lexus UX is adequate, but whoever you bring along for the ride will have to pack light; the compact SUV gets a small boot and limited storage solutions.
+There’s room for two average-sized adults in the back seats, however, and there’s plenty of adjustment in the driver's seat and overly-chunky steering wheel.

 Lexus UX interior space, storage & comfort

-Space in the back is adequate rather than particularly generous.
-Headroom is actually surprisingly generous given the sloping roofline, while average-sized adults won’t be left wanting for knee room, either.
-Three across the back might be a bit of a squeeze, especially in F-Sport cars with the black headlining – a choice that made things feel quite dark in the rear of our test car.
+Space in the back is adequate rather than generous.
+The door aperture is quite narrow and the roofline surprisingly low, so access isn't great, but headroom when you're in is actually surprisingly generous given the sloping roofline, while average-sized adults won’t be left wanting for knee room, either.
+Three across the back will be a squeeze.

 There are ISOFIX fittings on both outer rear seats, of course, but this isn't a family-friendly SUV.
 It's easy to bash your head on the sloping roof as you lean in to the rear seats, and the soft, almost velvet-like upholstery that's standard on the base car will be ruined in days if not hours by tiny, muddy boots.